Mula Bandha – mula bandha poses

 Mula Bandha Root Lock is an important part of yoga.
 It connects physical actions with energy awareness.
 This respected practice balances the body, calms the mind, and boosts inner energy.

-root lock Bandha is at the base of the spine, near the perineum.
+The root lock, known as Bandha, sits at the base of the spine, near the perineum.
 It involves gently squeezing the pelvic floor muscles.
 This action helps move energy upward in the body and builds stability and core strength.
 You can think of it as a way to feel grounded while also lifting and energizing yourself.

 Defining Mula Bandha